MunawarShereen/GenAI-learning-journey/README.md

 Both categories have open-source and closed-source options.

 Langchain Prompts:
-the content yet to be add
+the content yet to be add.

 Langchain Structured Output:
 the contect yet to be add